UMMAN2005/SocketChatApp/README.md

 ## Setup

-1. **Install uv**: Download and install `uv` using the appropriate command for your operating system:
+1. **Install uv**: Download and install `uv` using the appropriate command for your operating system:

    - **macOS and Linux**: